Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 ```

 # Handling Player Input
 We can exit the game by closing the Godot window.
-But as the plan is to use the keyboard to control the paddles, we may as well explore how to handle keyboard input and exit the game when the `Esc` key is depressed.
+But as the plan is to use the keyboard to control the paddles, we may as well start now and explore how to handle keyboard input and exit the game when the `Esc` key is depressed.

 The methods to retrieve player input are provided by the [Input Singleton](https://docs.godotengine.org/en/stable/classes/class_input.html).
 We use the [is_action_pressed()](https://docs.godotengine.org/en/stable/classes/class_input.html#class-input-method-is-action-pressed) method and filter events to the `"ui_cancel"` signal which is by default mapped to the `Esc` key.